AVCHD: Overview

 AVCHD recordings can be transferred to a computer by connecting the camcorder via the USB connection.
 Removable media like SDHC and Memory Stick cards or DVDs can be read on a computer directly.
 Copying files from an AVCHD camcorder or from removable media can be performed faster than from a tape-based camcorder, because the transfer speed is not limited by realtime playback.

 Just as editing DVCPRO HD and HDV video once demanded an expensive high-end computer, AVCHD editing software requires powerful machines.
-Compared to HDV, AVCHD requires 2-4x the processing power for realtime playback, placing a greater burden on the computer's CPU and graphics card.
+Compared to HDV, AVCHD requires 2-4 times the processing power for realtime playback, placing a greater burden on the computer's CPU and graphics card.
 Improvements in multi-core computing and graphics processor acceleration bring AVCHD playback to mainstream desktops and laptops.

 Video formats

 AVCHD supports a variety of video resolutions and scanning methods, which was further extended with the 2011 amendment of the specification.
 The licensing body of the specification defines a variety of labels for products compliant with specific features.

 Most AVCHD camcorders support only a handful of the video and audio formats allowed in the AVCHD standard.